diego-fortuna/Loomis-Head-Reference/ReadMe.txt

 --------------------------------------------------------------------

 The software's goal is to help you draw a Loomis Head from whatever perspective you like.
-Rotate the already built Loomis Head and copy it by hand or export it as an image to use in your drawing!
+Rotate the already built-in Loomis Head and copy it by hand or export it as an image to use in your drawing!

 Quick features listing:
 	Zoom Slider: lets you zoom in/out the camera (in Perspective mode it changes the FOV);